-Winters cold water has slowed the metabolism of the fish down to a snails pace, when the fish does feed in cold water it does not digest the food quickly and therefore there's no need for them to feed very often, under winters cold water and weather period.
+Winters cold water has slowed the metabolism of the fish down to a snail's pace, when the fish does feed in cold water it does not digest the food quickly and therefore there's no need for them to feed very often, under winter cold water and weather period.

-Luckely for us anglers this slowly changes during the during the late winter or early spring.
-As the days get longer more sunlight will penetrate the water and slowly increase the water temperature and therefore kick starting the fishes metabolism.
-Thus giving them the need to feed more often, you pair this with the the upcoming spawning phase and this is the funnest time of the year to bass fish.
-The fish will need to to eat in excess to build up reserves for the spawning phase, when they do not regularly feed and also expending large amounts of energy protecting their nests.
-This is also the time of year when people have been cooped up in there in their homes all year and are looking to get out and do something in the outdoors, birds are returning, trees are budding and the early flowers are starting to bloom.
+Luckily for us anglers this slowly changes during the late winter or early spring.
+As the days get longer more sunlight will penetrate the water and slowly increase the water temperature and therefore kick-starting the fish's metabolism.
+Thus giving them the need to feed more often, you pair this with the upcoming spawning phase and this is the funniest time of the year for bass fish.
+The fish will need to eat in excess to build up reserves for the spawning phase when they do not regularly feed and also expend large amounts of energy protecting their nests.
+This is also the time of year when people have been cooped up there in their homes all year and are looking to get out and do something the outdoors, birds are returning, trees are budding and the early flowers are starting to bloom.